surge-synthesizer/surge/README.md

 cmake --build build --config Release --target surge-staged-assets
 ```

-This will build all the Surge binary assets in the directory `build/surge_xt_products` and is often enough of a formula
+This will build all the Surge XT binary assets in the directory `build/surge_xt_products` and is often enough of a formula
 to do a build.

 ## Developing from your own fork